ankurgoyal31/booking_system/README.md

 * Email is stored as UNIQUE in the database
 * Remaining tickets are updated atomically
 * Duplicate booking prevented using middleware + DB
-* Race conditions handled using DB constraints and conditional updates

 ---